+This goal helps achieve the primary goal of ensuring that your loved ones receive sustenance after the couple's death.
+Many couples also prefer estate plans that maintain their privacy when given the option.
 However, this tends not to be a dominant problem in most couples.
 However, recently there has been a significant increase in the number of elderly people being targeted by fraudulent schemes and near-fraudulent requests.
 As a result, to the extent that an estate plan can protect the privacy of a married couple, especially as they age, this can help protect the surviving spouse from being targeted by such plans.
-What are the estate planning goals An objective is a general guideline or statement of what you want to achieve.
+Another important goal for many married couples is to ensure that their children are taken care of if something were to happen to them.

+This means making sure that there is someone who is designated as a guardian for any minor children in case both parents pass away.
 However, if you do not do proper estate planning, the probate court will determine who is raising your children and will make this decision without the benefit of your knowledge and opinions.
 It seems that many people spend more time planning a vacation, choosing a car to buy or even selecting a place for dinner than planning estate and deciding who will inherit their assets after their death.
-As a result, the amount of potential capital gain upon death is also frozen, allowing the estate planner to estimate his potential tax liability upon death and better plan the payment of income taxes.
-Finally, your client should have peace of mind knowing that almost all estate planning is flexible and can be updated at a later time if their goals, situation or laws change in the future.
+As a result, many couples overlook this important aspect of estate planning.
+During your lifetime, you accumulate assets, both real and personal, tangible and intangible.

+Although many couples, when they think of estate planning, primarily think about death, dealing with disability is also vitally important for virtually every married couple.
+It is essential for estate planning to transfer assets to heirs with a view to creating as little tax burden as possible for them.
+Therefore, well-crafted estate plans will almost always involve at least a minimum level of complexity.
 As the previous publications demonstrate, estate planners are still struggling with how to structure estate plans for married couples in order to achieve the fiscal and non-tax goals of such couples.
 This is because the main component of estate planning is the designation of heirs for your assets, whether it is a summer house or a stock portfolio.
 In most cases, wealth transfer taxes can be significantly reduced or even eliminated with estate planning.
 After the inventory of the estate has been taken, the value of the assets has been calculated, and the taxes and debt have been paid, the executor shall request the court's authorization to distribute the remainder of the estate to the beneficiaries.